Dogs with Diarrhea Veterinarian

 As a veterinarian, one of the most common things I am asked about is diarrhea in dogs.
 What’s causing my dog’s diarrhea?
 Should I be worried?
 What tests and treatments does my dog need?
-Of course, the answer to these questions will depend on why your dog has diarrhea.
-In the following article, I will discuss some of the most common causes of diarrhea in dogs and provide some insight on common tests and treatments available.
+Of course, the answer to these questions depends on why your dog has diarrhea.
+In the following article, I will discuss some of the most common causes of diarrhea in dogs and provide some insight into common tests and treatments available.

-Unfortunately, there is a final category that must be discussed.
-This is the category reserved for sick dogs with more serious underlying diseases.
-There are many disease states which can result in diarrhea including intestinal masses, inflammatory bowel disease, certain systemic diseases and conditions and many more.
-Dogs who are systemically ill will likely have other signs including anorexia, weight loss, or lethargy.
-Your veterinarian is best equipped to help diagnose if your dog has a more serious underlying disease state.
+Dogs who are systemically ill will likely have other signs, including anorexia, weight loss, or lethargy.
+Your veterinarian is best equipped to help diagnose if your dog has a more serious underlying disease.

 Veterinarian For Dogs With Diarrhea

 There are numerous causes of diarrhea.
-While many of these are fairly benign and easy to treat and alleviate, other causes are of much more concern.
-If your dog is having diarrhea, we strongly advise that you schedule a visit with one of our veterinarians who can determine the cause and discuss the treatment options available.
+While many of these are fairly benign and easy to treat, other causes are of much more concern.
+If your dog is having diarrhea, we strongly advise that you schedule a visit with a member of our Veterinary Hospital who can determine the cause and discuss the treatment options available.

 World of Animals